Suspected gas attack in Syria reportedly kills dozens

 “The symptoms were pale skin, sweating, narrow or pin-eye pupils, very intense respiratory detachments.
 Those symptoms match the usage of sarin.”

-The doctor, who cannot be named for security reasons, said tests were needed to identify if sarin gas was to blame.
+The doctor, who cannot be named for security reasons, said tests were needed to identify whether sarin gas was to blame.

-Jundi estimated there were around 500 wounded people.
+He estimated there were about 500 wounded people.
 They covered the floors of the entire hospital, from the patients’ rooms to the operating rooms and the corridors.

-The doctor, who was choked with emotion as he spoke, described how whole families were killed, mothers and their children.
-They died of asphyxiation, foam covered their mouths.
+The doctor described how whole families were killed, mothers and their children.
+They died of asphyxiation; foam covered their mouths.
 Many died suddenly, he said.

 “I believe this horrible memory will stay with me for the rest of my life.”